xaravind/devops-notes-25/git_tasks.md

 - ✔️ It Added one more commit in `master` branch `b884bc6` with the same commit msg from `dev` branch, `master3_dev`.

 ---
-Here it is — the **cleaned-up**, emoji-boosted version of 🧨 **Challenge 3** with everything you asked for:
-No fluff lines, just pure commands, structure, commit logs, and the comparison.
-Enjoy the clarity! 😎

----

 ### 🧨 Challenge 3: Create a Merge Conflict Scenario & Resolve It with `git merge` and `git rebase`.**